This page was most recently updated on May 8th, 2025

 3. The Board of Advisors shall select and authorize a coordinator or coordinators to handle the execution and management of the entire Coronation.

-4. Rules for the Coronation shall be established, set forth, and amended by the Council of Regents at least thirty (30) days prior to the announcement of candidates and shall be the only rules of the Coronation.
+4. Rules for the Coronation shall be established, set forth, and amended by the Council of Regents at least thirty (30) days before the announcement of candidates and shall be the only rules of the Coronation.

-7. The Board of Advisors shall determine the amount of time allowed in which any ballot tally results may be contested by any candidate.
+7. The Board of Advisors shall determine the time allowed for any candidate to contest any ballot tally results.
 Recount or ballot tally requests must be made in writing to the President of the Board of Advisors within seven (7) days after the announcement of the election.

-8. Members of the Board of Advisors may not openly support individual candidates for the office of Emperor or Empress.
+8. Members of the Board of Advisors may not openly support individual candidates for the office of monarch.
 They may, however, perform at candidate shows when asked to do so.
-Performances by Board members at candidate shows shall be construed as encouragement for the campaign process itself rather than open support for the individual campaign.
+Performances by Board members at candidate shows shall be construed as encouragement for the campaign process rather than open support for the individual campaign.
 Reigning Monarchs and Board members must not wear campaign materials unless the materials of all candidates are worn simultaneously, as per availability.
-[See Proclamations by Empress IX, Lois Lane and Emperor XV, Mark Merriman.]
+[See Proclamations by Empress IX, Lois Lane, and Emperor XV, Mark Merriman.]

 9. Proxies and voting by mail are not permitted as stated in SECTION 5.06.